 There are so many neighborhoods in Dublin that are all suitable for a weekend in Ireland.
 You will want to research ahead and be aware that accommodations in Dublin can be costly.
-For this reason, I do recommend using Airbnb.
-If you have not used Airbnb, here is a coupon for $38 off your stay.
+For this reason, I do recommend using booking.com and finding a short-term apartment stay.

-Temple Bar is your bang on, party all night into the morning and into the next week, neighborhood.
+Temple Bar is your bang-on, party all night into the morning and into the next week, neighborhood.
 You can find all iconic Irish Bars with Irish music, Irish food, and Irish spirit here.
-Just consider how light of a sleeper you are if staying in this neighborhood.
+Just consider how lite of a sleeper you are if staying in this neighborhood.
 The good times could be heard from the streets and into your hotel room…

 A recommended choice would be Temple Bar Hotel.

-The neighborhood of St. Stephen’s Green is very central within a close distance to Temple Bar.
-The streets are lined with beautiful townhomes of the Georgian style architecture.
+The neighborhood of St. Stephen’s Green is very central within close distance to Temple Bar.
+The streets are lined with beautiful townhomes of Georgian-style architecture.
 Whatever you do, don’t stay on Harcourt street.
-That is the famous street where all the night clubs are located, and it’s loud AF.
+That is the famous street where all the nightclubs are located, and it’s loud AF.

 I stayed right on the edge of this neighborhood before the canal just across from the Rathmines neighborhood.
 So I can recommend staying here and walking into the city center.

 Wear your most comfortable shoes in Dublin.
 Transit by bus is available, but my guess is you will find yourself walking from one end of the city to the other.
 I would say I averaged 25,000 or more steps a day if that gives you an idea.

 Staying in Ranelagh, Rathmines, Ballsbridge, and Donnybrook Neighborhoods